Sunday, November 30, 2014

 *Notice that the end of the first line allows for improvisation.

-The African American civil rights song "Ain't Gonna Let Nobody Turn Me 'Round" is based on an African American Spiritual "Don't Let Nobody Turn Me Round".
+The African American civil rights song "Ain't Gonna Let Nobody Turn Me 'Round" is based on an African American Spiritual or early Gospel song* entitled "Don't Let Nobody Turn Me Round".
 A version of that song was included in the 1940 book Negro Folk Songs (proofs from American Negro Songs and Spirituals) edited by John W. Work.

 Here's the lyrics to that version: